Meet our Team

 I absolutely love Washington and was lucky enough to grow up in Maple Valley.
 My childhood was spent riding horses, wading in ponds, and exploring the beautiful forests of the Pacific Northwest.
 I believe that discovering a connection with the Earth helps build connections to each other and to ourselves.

 I graduated from Pacific Lutheran University with a BA in Psychology and an MA in Marriage and Family Therapy.
 Since 2003, I have had the privilege of working as an early childhood educator for Educare, in Seattle, WA.
 My favorite part of being a teacher is experiencing the wonder and magic that children can bring to an ordinary day.

 I live in my hometown of Maple Valley with my husband Chris, our daughter Charley (age 5), and our dogs and cats – two of each.
 In my spare time I love reading, photography, going to the beach, and playing games.

-ERICA WITTGOW, Teacher, The Mason Jar Farm School
+ERICA WITTGOW, Educator, The Mason Jar Farm School

 Growing up in Puget Sound provided me a love of water and the outdoors.
 My family spent countless days on our boat, exploring our favorite marinas or discovering new coves.
 The freedom of wandering beaches, net in hand, set me on a lifelong path of enjoying both the quiet and adventurous moments nature offers us.
 Now that I am a mother, I seek to find ways to provide this open exploring to our son, Cooper (age 7.)